Abdulrahman-Nasser0/netflix-clone/README.md

 ### 🛠️ Technical Stack Overview

-- **Frontend**: React with Vite, TailwindCSS, React Router, and Context API for state management
+- **Frontend**: React with Vite, TailwindCSS, React Router, and Zustand for state management
 - **Backend**: Laravel REST API with MySQL database, deployed on Railway
 - **External APIs**: TMDB API for movie and TV show data
 - **Testing**: Cypress for end-to-end tests